mitsuba-renderer/drjit-core/README.md

-Once the final PTX string is available, two things can happen: potentially we've never seen this particular sequence of steps before, and in that case the PTX must be further compiled to machine code ("SASS", or *streaming assembly*).
-This step involves a full optimizing compiler embedded in the GPU driver, which tends to be very slow—usually it's a factor of 1000-10000× slower than the preceding steps within Enoki-JIT.
+Once the final PTX string is available, two things can happen: potentially we've never seen this particular sequence of steps before, and in that case the PTX code must be further compiled to machine code ("SASS", or *streaming assembly*).
+This step involves a full optimizing compiler embedded in the GPU driver, which tends to be very slow: usually it's a factor of 1000-10000× slower than the preceding steps within Enoki-JIT.

 However, once a kernel has been compiled, `Enoki-JIT` will *remember* it using both an in-memory and an on-disk cache.
 In programs that perform the same